Weighted Conformal P-values¶

 )

-Behavior: Draws a single uniform random variable and applies the same randomized threshold to all test instances.
-Handles ties by probabilistically including tied instances.
+Behavior: Draws a single uniform random variable and applies the same pruning randomization across test instances.

-When to use: - Default randomized method - Want exact FDR control in expectation - Acceptable to have some randomness
+When to use: - Default randomized method - Want randomized WCS pruning under the method's assumptions - Acceptable to have some randomness

 Trade-off: Less conservative than DETERMINISTIC, but results vary across random seeds.